techbecca/dnd-character-generator/README.md

 ## Code Examples
 *In Progress*

-## Features
-List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3

-To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2

 ## Status
 Project is: _in progress_

 ## Inspiration
 This project fulfills the requirements of Codecademy's Mixed Messages project in the Full-Stack Engineer path.

-## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+README template: created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!